filhype-organization/universal-devops-action/README.md

 \* Required if container_build is true

+**Note:**
-**Note:** The `enable_java_build`, `enable_angular_build`, and `enable_mkdocs_build` parameters allow you to disable specific build jobs while still running lint and security checks.
+- The `enable_java_build`, `enable_angular_build`, and `enable_mkdocs_build` parameters allow you to disable specific build jobs while still running lint and security checks.
 This is useful for:
   - Security-only pipelines
   - Quality checks without builds
   - Selective builds in monorepo scenarios
   - Documentation-only deployments
+- The `build_platforms` parameter accepts an array of platforms.
+For multi-architecture builds, specify multiple platforms: `['amd64', 'arm64']`

 ## Secrets